 It employs complex and highly reliable principals of cryptography to securely share information between various parties for consent, where a business workflow proceeds through pre-defined or dynamically added steps and facts.

-To read more about the services and applications of Cypher, please click here.
+To read more about the services and applications of Verity, please click here.